-Ernst Wiegandt, his wife Francisca, and their children (Peter, age 16; Margaretha, age 14; Wilhelm, age 11; Christina, age 9; Gertruda, age 3; Elisabeth, age 1) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard a ship under the command of Skipper Hans Karholm.
+Ernst Wiegandt [sic], his wife Francisca, and their children (Peter, age 16; Margaretha, age 14; Wilhelm, age 11; Christina, age 9; Gertruda, age 3; Elisabeth, age 1) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard a ship under the command of Skipper Hans Karholm.

 Ernst died and Francisca remarried Jakob Fey.
 Francisca then also died.
-The surviving Wiegandt children are recorded on the 1767 census in a list of Beauregard recruits (No. 23) along with Jakob Fey and his new wife, Charlotte.
+The surviving Wiegandt [sic] children (Peter, age 16½; Margaretha, age 14; Wilhelm, age 11; Christina, age 9½) are recorded on the 1767 census in a list of Beauregard recruits (Household No. 23) along with Jakob Fey and his new wife, Charlotte.

-In 1797, Johann Konrad Wiegandt moved from Zürich to Biberstein.
+In 1797, Johann Konrad Wiegandt [sic] moved from Zürich to Biberstein.

-Neither the Oranienbaum passenger list nor the 1767 census record from where this Wiegandt family came.
+Neither the Oranienbaum passenger list nor the 1767 census record from where this Weigandt family came.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Bb38, Zr21, Zr22, Mv3093.